MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 ## Next steps

 Now that you understand the common patterns for using the Azure libraries for Python, see the following standalone examples to explore specific management and client library scenarios.
-You can try these examples in any order as they are neither sequential nor interdependent.
+You can try these examples in any order as they're not sequential or interdependent.

 - [Example: Create a resource group](./examples/azure-sdk-example-resource-group.md)
 - [Example: Use Azure Storage](./examples/azure-sdk-example-storage.md)